-If you’ve spent any amount of time driving to the city of Winters on State Highway 128, you’ve likely noticed many large commercial trucks traveling along the highway.
+If you've spent time driving to the city of Winters on State Highway 128, you've likely noticed many large commercial trucks traveling along the highway.
 You're probably well aware that if you are involved in an accident with any of these big rigs, the results can cause massive injuries or even death.

 Not all commercial truckers are negligent drivers.
 Most truckers are committed to driving safely and following all traffic regulations.
 However, it just takes one negligent truck driver who disregards safety regulations to cause a catastrophic accident.
 Most trucking accidents are typically caused by drivers who neglect to follow safety rules.

 Aimed at keeping expenses low and profits high, most trucking companies push unrealistic schedules on their drivers.
-When truckers are pressured to keep the unrealistic schedule, they drive long hours and don’t get enough time to rest.
+When truckers are pressured to keep the unrealistic plan, they drive long hours and don't get enough time to rest.
 Studies have shown that fatigued driving can affect the brain, similar to driving under the influence of drugs and alcohol.Common Careless Trucker Behaviors

 - Drugs or alcohol use

 - Exceeding the maximum allowed driving time without resting